jeanbaptisteb/doccleaner/README.md

 The example above will output the result of the XSL transformation :
 * from word/document.xml to word/comments.xml
 * from word/footnotes.xml to word/footnotes.xml

+You will probably have to use the [$tempdir variable](#tempdir-variable) in your XSL for making the above example work.

 ####From a script
 #####Python 2 or 3